samiralam04/Funngro-Website-Revamp/README.md

 -Improved Hover Animations: Enhanced button and link hover animations for a more interactive experience.
 -Removed Webflow Badge: Removed the Webflow badge for a cleaner and more professional appearance.

-##Detail Refinements:
+## Detail Refinements:

-##Fine-Tuning Details:
+## Fine-Tuning Details:

--Focused on fine-tuning details to create a more engaging, visually appealing, and premium website experience.
+- Focused on fine-tuning details to create a more engaging, visually appealing, and premium website experience.

- ##Process Bar Updates:
+ ## Process Bar Updates:

--Enhanced Animation: Updated the process bar animation to ensure smooth and continuous movement.
+- Enhanced Animation: Updated the process bar animation to ensure smooth and continuous movement.
-##Responsive Design:
+## Responsive Design:

--Improved responsiveness for different screen sizes, ensuring the process bar adapts effectively on both large and small screens.
+- Improved responsiveness for different screen sizes, ensuring the process bar adapts effectively on both large and small screens.
--Visual Adjustments: Made design refinements to the process bar to enhance visual appeal and user interaction.
+- Visual Adjustments: Made design refinements to the process bar to enhance visual appeal and user interaction.

 ## Description